 - Don't wear it when you're doing rough work.
 Even though a diamond is durable, it can be chipped by a hard blow.

 - Don't let your diamond come in contact with a chlorine bleach when you're doing household chores.
 It can damage and discolor the mounting.

-Regular cleaning will keep your diamond jewellery in gleaming condition and ready to sparkle on that special occasion.
+Regular cleaning will keep your diamond jewelry in gleaming condition and ready to sparkle on that special occasion.

 Putting Diamonds Away

-- When you're not wearing diamonds and precious jewellery, they still require attention.
+- When you're not wearing diamonds and precious jewelry, they still require attention.
 Keep your precious pieces in a fabric-lined jewel case, or a box with compartments or dividers.

 - lf you prefer to use ordinary boxes, wrap each piece individually in tissue paper.

-- Don't jumble your diamond pieces in a drawer or jewellery case, because diamonds can scratch other jewellery-and can even scratch each other.
+- Don't jumble your diamond pieces in a drawer or jewelry case, because diamonds can scratch other jewelry-and can even scratch each other.

 - Don't leave your ring on the rim of a sink when you remove it to wash your hands.
 It can easily slip down the drain.